The Deanery is arranged into two Institutes, each with a number of research Centres.

-Research is generally undertaken in interdisciplinary centres, which bring together researchers around broad themes and sit within the school's two Institutes.
+Research is generally undertaken in interdisciplinary centres, which bring together researchers around broad themes and sit within the Deanery's two Institutes.

-The MRC Institute of Genetics and Molecular Medicine at the University of Edinburgh comprises the:
+The Institute of Genetics and Molecular Medicine comprises the:

 - Medical Research Council Human Genetics Unit